Lukaskedzia/Lukaskedzia/README.md

 ## 🔍 About Me
 - 🧠 Studying Mathematics at Ruhr-Universität Bochum
-- 🖥️ Currently interning in occupational pensions at Aon, exploring data science applications in finance and insurance
 - 🌱 Learning: Java, React Native, and Firebase integration
 - 🎯 Career Goal: Become a Data Scientist in NRW with a focus on anomaly detection and predictive modeling
 - 📫 Reach me: [Lukas.Kedzia@rub.de](mailto:Lukas.Kedzia@rub.de) | Instagram: [luked_1806](https://www.instagram.com/luked_1806/)